The Bernardi process and torsor structures on spanning trees: Background

 \subsection{Planar duality}

-It is well-known that every plane graph has a {\em planar dual} $G^\star$ whose vertices correspond to faces of $G^\star$ and whose edges are dual to edges of $G$.\footnote{In general $G^\star$ will have loop edges, which we exclude in this paper, so for duality considerations we assume that $G$ has no bridges (edges whose removal disconnects the graph).} Duality for plane graphs has the following well-known properties:
+It is well-known that every plane graph has a {\em planar dual} $G^\star$ whose vertices correspond to faces of $G^\star$ and whose edges are dual to edges of $G$.
+Duality for plane graphs has the following well-known properties:

 \begin{enumerate} \item There is a canonical isomorphism $G^{\star\star} \cong G$. \item There is a canonical bijection $\psi : S(G) \to S(G^\star)$ sending a spanning tree $T$ of $G$ to the spanning tree $T^*$ whose edges are dual to the edges of $G$ {\em not} in $T$. \item There is a isomorphism of groups $\Psi = \Psi_{\mathcal O}: \Pic^0(G) \isomap \Pic^0(G^\star)$ depending on the choice of an orientation ${\mathcal O}$ of the plane. \end{enumerate}